simonsmith/simonsmith.io/source/posts/2016-07-12-dipping-a-toe-into-functional-js-with-lodash-fp.md

 through each function until it comes out the other side.
 Each function in the chain passes its return value to the next.

-Let's see an example using lodash-fp:
+Let's see an example using lodash/fp:

 ```js
 const flow = require('lodash/fp/flow');